Mexican–American War: New Mexico campaign

-Romero led a Native American force to the house of Governor Charles Bent, where they broke down the door, shot Bent with arrows, and scalped him in front of his family.
+Romero led a Native American force to Bent's house, where they broke down the door, shot Bent with arrows, and scalped him in front of his family.
 They moved on, leaving Bent still alive.
 With his wife Ignacia and children, and the wives of friends Kit Carson and Thomas Boggs, the group escaped by digging through the adobe walls of their house into the one next door.
 When the insurgents discovered the party, they killed Bent but left the women and children unharmed.

 The next day a large armed force of approximately 500 New Mexicans and Pueblo attacked and laid siege to Simeon Turley's mill in Arroyo Hondo, several miles outside of Taos.
 Charles Autobees, an employee at the mill, saw the men coming.
 He rode to Santa Fe for help from the occupying U.S. forces.
 Eight to ten mountain men were left at the mill for defense.
 After a day-long battle, only two of the mountain men survived, John David Albert and Thomas Tate Tobin, Autobees' half-brother.
 Both escaped separately on foot during the night.
 The same day New Mexican insurgents killed seven American traders passing through the village of Mora.
 At most, 15 Americans were killed in both actions on January 20.

 The U.S. military moved quickly to quash the revolt; Colonel Price led more than 300 U.S. troops from Santa Fe to Taos, together with 65 volunteers, including a few New Mexicans, organized by Ceran St. Vrain, the business partner of William and Charles Bent.
 Along the way, the combined forces beat back a force of some 1,500 New Mexicans and Pueblo at Santa Cruz de la Cañada and at Embudo Pass.
 The insurgents retreated to Taos Pueblo, where they took refuge in the thick-walled adobe church.
 During the ensuing battle, the U.S. breached a wall of the church and directed cannon fire into the interior, inflicting many casualties and killing about 150 rebels.
 They captured 400 more men after close hand-to-hand fighting.
 Only seven Americans died in the battle.

 A separate force of U.S. troops under captains Israel R. Hendley and Jesse I. Morin campaigned against the rebels in Mora.
 The First Battle of Mora ended in a New Mexican victory.
 The Americans attacked again in the Second Battle of Mora and won, which ended their operations against Mora.
 New Mexican rebels engaged U.S. forces three more times in the following months.
 The actions are known as the Battle of Red River Canyon, the Battle of Las Vegas, and the Battle of Cienega Creek.
-After the U.S. forces won each battle, the New Mexicans and Natives ended open warfare.